Video Core Next: Feature set

-All versions of VCN support: MPEG-2 Decode, MPEG-4 Decode, H.264/MPEG-4 AVC Encode/Decode, HEVC (H.265) Encode/Decode, and VP9 Decode.
+All versions of VCN support H.264/MPEG-4 AVC Encode/Decode, HEVC (H.265) Encode/Decode, and VP9 Decode.
 10-bit color depth in the P010 format is supported.
 VCN 1.0 supports up to 4K resolution.
 VCN 2.0 and beyond supports up to 8K.
 Support for H.264 and H.265 Encode methods differ among generations (see below).
-VC-1 Decode is supported since VCN 3.0, excepting 3.0.33.
+VC-1 Decode is not supported since VCN 3.0.33.

-VCN 2.0 is implemented with Navi products and the Renoir APU.
+VCN 2.0 was introduced with RDNA 1 and the Renoir APU.
 The feature set remains the same as VCN 1.0.

-VCN 3.0 is implemented with Navi 2 products.
-VCN 3.0 implements H.264 B-frames, which was present in Video Coding Engine 2.0 but taken out with VCE 3.0.
+VCN 3.0 was introduced with RDNA 2 and is implemented in the Playstation 5 and Xbox Series S/X. VCN 3.0 implements H.264 B-frames, which was present in Video Coding Engine 2.0 but taken out with VCE 3.0, and AV1 Decoding.

-VCN 4.0 adds AV1 encode.
-H.264 quality is higher with VCN 4.0 (as part of RDNA 3) compared to previous generations, but still lags behind Intel and Nvidia hardware codecs.
+VCN 4.0 was introduced with RDNA 3 and adds AV1 encode.
+H.264 quality is higher with VCN 4.0 (as part of RDNA 3) compared to previous generations, but still somewhat lags behind Intel and Nvidia hardware codecs - though many critics believed it was already good enough to be utilized more often.

+VCN 5.0 was introduced with RDNA 4 and enhances overall encoding further, finally closing the gap between AMD and Intel/Nvidia hardware encoding.
+Higher end RDNA 4 GPUs also have 2 VCN units instead of 1, like equivalent Ada Lovelace/Blackwell GPUs, to improve video encoding/decoding latency and performance.

 There is no support for encoding or decoding in YUV422 and YUV444 in H.264 and H.265.